litphp/litphp/docs/air-config.md

 ```

-It's really a lot of configurations!
+That's really a lot of configurations!
 For comparison we'll write some pseudo code of creating such object without DI and without singleton (reuse), and hardcode everything.

 > Note the order of configuration is naturally top-down since you write it by fixing dependency exceptions, but the hand write constructing code must be bottom-up so it's harder to read